Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 I loved how self-aware the film was.
 It constantly poked fun of other superhero films, as well as the superhero genre.
 Just look at the poster.

 While the film is pretty heartfelt thought, it does get deep.
 It won't make you cry, but it will pull on your heartstrings.
-Robin is the main character of the film, and he surprisingly gets a full character arc, and he gets developed.
+Robin is the main character of the film, and he surprisingly gets a full character arc and gets developed.

 I think Teen Titans Go!
 To the Movies is one of the funniest films of 2018.
 The film really feels like one of the Lego movies.
 It's hilarious, self-aware, and has a surprisingly good plot.
 Throw in some great songs and you're in for a good time.
 The worst part of the film is the fact that it's better than the recent DC films, with the exception of Wonder Woman.